civican/legisinfo/42-1/bills/C-49/bill_text.md

 ### Section 27

-  **(1)** The Agency may grant the whole or part of an application, or may make any order or grant any further or other relief that the Agency **considers appropriate**.
+  **(1)** The Agency may grant the whole or part of an application, or may make any order or grant any further or other relief that the Agency considers appropriate.

 ### Section 5